Lelekhoa1812/MedLLM-Agent/README.md

 #### 1. **MAC Architecture (Multi-Agent Collaboration)**
 - **Gemini Supervisor Agent**:
-  - Breaks user queries into 2-4 focused sub-topics (JSON format)
+  - Breaks user queries into flexible sub-topics (up to 10 based on complexity, explores different approaches/angles)
+  - Synthesizes all MedSwin responses with clear context into comprehensive final answers
+  - Challenges and enhances answers iteratively until confirmed optimal (up to 2 iterations)
   - In search mode: creates 1-4 search strategies, executes ddgs (1-2 sources each), summarizes briefly
+  - Conditional search trigger: Can trigger additional searches if answer is unclear or has gaps (only when search mode enabled)
   - In RAG mode: brainstorms retrieved documents into 1-4 concise contexts
   - All supervisor decisions logged internally, not displayed